VEGMQAZ/Sorghum/README.md

 ## Introduction

-Sorghum is a widely grown cereal crop originating from Africa.Five primary landraces: *durra*, *guinea*, *caudatum*, *kafir*, and *bicolor* (*BTx623*)Traits: *Heat tolerant, drought tolerant, and nitrogen efficient*.
+Sorghum is a widely grown cereal crop originating from Africa.
+Five primary landraces: *durra*, *guinea*, *caudatum*, *kafir*, and *bicolor* (*BTx623*)Traits: *Heat tolerant, drought tolerant, and nitrogen efficient*.
 A very diverse species with various uses ranging from consumption by humans and livestock, to biomass.

 ## Motivation